fiskaltrust/interface-doc/doc/general/operation-modes/operation-modes.md

 The SCD (Signature Creation Device) is not part of the fiskaltrust.Middleware.
 Signature Creation Devices are providing additional security and functionalities based on local market regulation, delivered by third party vendors (e.g. a software based cloud solution, a hardware device, or a certificate), supported by fiskaltrust via the SCU.
 The choice of the SCD has impacts on the fiskaltrust.Middleware configuration, therefore available SCDs, its configuration, functionalities and limitations regarding the fiskaltrust.Middleware are documented in the appropriate appendices of the markets.

-The signature creation device can be accessed via different channels:
+The signature creation device can be generally accessed via following channels:

 - *directly* (e.g. with a attached hardware),
 - *locally* (e.g. via local network), or via